‘Grey’s Anatomy’ Spoilers: Kevin McKidd Talks Divorce Between Owen And Amelia

 Amelia has now realized that she doesn’t want a baby.
 It’s more likely that she is afraid of having a baby.
 Private Practice fans already know her backstory, although Grey’s Anatomy fans who never watched the spinoff may not have all the details.
 They know that Amelia had a baby who survived for 43 minutes.
 That baby was born without a brain but with an active brain stem.
 It did mean that the little boy could donate all his organs, but Amelia had the tragic and heartbreaking moment of saying goodbye.

 She will be scared that something like that will happen again.
 While as a doctor she will know that the chances aren’t high, there are still some chances.
 This is very similar to April’s fear throughout Season 12 about having another baby that couldn’t survive outside the womb.
-April and Jackson were able to move past it – partially because they didn’t have a choice, since the pregnancy happened quickly.
+April and Jackson were able to move past it – partially because they didn’t have a choice since the pregnancy happened quickly.
 Amelia hasn’t had the chance to get over the fear.

 PROMO PICS – #GreysAnatomy 13×17 "'Till I Hear It From You" Owen, Amelia @KMcKOnline @TheRealKMcKidd @caterinatweets pic.twitter.com/iAF1z9NyGf